H.264 Codec: Advanced Video Coding (AVC) Explained (Update)

 Apple started supporting H.264 with the first iPod touch device and all subsequent iPod touch models, iPhones, and iPads.
 The Android platform added H.264 support with version 3, which shipped in 2011, wrapping up the two dominant mobile players.
 As a broadcast standard, H.264 was supported by many television sets and/or set-top boxes long before the video was delivered via IP.

-Simply stated, the primary reason that H.264 continues to dominate the worldwide streaming markets is because it plays everywhere.
+Basically, H.264 playback is ubiquitous, and you shouldn’t have to download an H.264 codec installer for Windows or Mac operation, or iOS or Android, for that matter.
+The primary reason that H.264 continues to dominate the worldwide streaming markets is that it plays everywhere.
 That said, there are several submarkets where other codecs are making serious inroads.

 Performance: H.264 vs. VP9, HEVC, and AV1